 Who Was Recy Taylor?

-Recy Taylor (December 31, 1919 to December 28, 2017) was a 24-year-old sharecropper who was gang-raped in September 1944 in Abbeville, Alabama.
+Recy Taylor was a 24-year-old sharecropper who was gang-raped in September 1944 in Abbeville, Alabama.
 Her attackers were local white teenagers who were never indicted, despite the efforts of Rosa Parks (then an investigator for the NAACP), a nationwide campaign that brought attention to this miscarriage of justice and even a confession from one assailant.
 The case received renewed public attention with a 2010 book, a 2017 documentary and when Taylor was mentioned by Oprah Winfrey during her acceptance speech for the Cecil B. DeMille Award at the 2018 Golden Globes.

 Kidnapping and Rape